jessepollak/card/README.md

 ```
 ## Using with other javascript libraries

-Card has wrappers that make it easy to use with other javascript libraries:
+The card has wrappers that make it easy to use with other javascript libraries:

 ### Angular 1.x